About Satellite Membership

-Satellites are child-friendly facilities offering onsite forensic interviews and victim advocacy services under the sponsorship and oversight of an NCA Accredited Children’s Advocacy Center.
+Satellite Children’s Advocacy Centers (CACs) are child-friendly facilities offering onsite forensic interviews and victim advocacy services to underserved populations, often rural or frontier communities, under the sponsorship and oversight of an NCA Accredited Member CAC.

 Eligibility Requirements for NCA Satellite CAC Membership